 Was Jesus wasting His breath when He went into detail in Matthew 25 about the specific spiritual preparation absolutely required for this time of darkness which precedes His return…and the dire consequences for all those who do NOT prepare for this hour?

 He talks about the five virgins who prepare to go out into the darkness by filling their lamps with oil…and the five other virgins who do not fill their lamps with oil, which results in tragic consequences (Matthew 25:11-12).

 JESUS’ OLIVET DISCOURSE APPLIED TO THE FIRST GENERATION OF THE CHRISTIAN ERA AND THEREFORE TO ALL GENERATIONS OF THE CHRISTIAN ERA!

-Back to the PreTrib question: I had asked the question in Part One — if Peter, James and John (and others who were in attendance) had lived to these ‘end times’ events described by Jesus, would they have been gathered/raptured after the Great Tribulation as Jesus predicted?
+I had asked the issue in Part One – that if Peter, James and John (and others who were in attendance at the Olivet Discourse) had lived to these ‘end times’ events described by Jesus, would they have been gathered/raptured after the Great Tribulation as Jesus predicted?

 Or…would they have been whisked away from earth before the “70th Week” seven year period…as claimed by PreTrib proponents?

 Isn’t it absurdly counter-biblical to claim Peter, James, John and all other believers of those days would have experienced a “PreTribulation rapture”…in a direct contradiction to Jesus’ descriptions?

 Jesus specifically conceded He did not know (Matthew 24:36) whether these end time events would take place during the lifetimes of the believers who were sitting before Him that day…OR during the lifetimes of believers some 2000 years into the future!